actionhero/www.actionherojs.com/tutorials/logging.md

 };
 ```

 In your `config/logger.js`, you can customize which `transports` you would like the logger to use.
 If none are provided, a default logger which only will print to stdout will be used.
-See winston's documentation for all the logger types, but know that they include console, file, s3, riak, and more.
+See winston's documentation for all the logger types, but know that they include console, file, s3, Riak, and more.

 You can set a transport directly, IE `new (winston.transports.Console)()` or in a function which will be passed the `api` object like the examples above.
 The benefit of using the function invocation is you will have access to other methods and configuration options (like the title of the process).